tiberius-s/real-time-dashboard-demo/readme.md

 # Real-time Dashboard Demo

-## **NOTE: The Spotify API has changed since this was published.
-API calls to fetch artists and albums need refactoring**

 ## Why?
 How?

 I was asked to present a technical demo for my co-workers.
 Given that I'd been playing with Socket.IO recently, I figured it would be a good idea to demonstrate how it's possible to make a real-time dashboard that updates on events.